About automated extensions

 How they work

 There's no cost when extensions show with your ads, but you're typically charged as usual for clicks on your ad, as well as for certain interactions that extensions provide.
-For example, you're charged when someone clicks on a call button from automatic call extensions.
-Exception: there's no charge for clicks on review extensions and seller rating extensions (but clicks on the ads themselves are charged as usual).
+For example, you're charged when someone clicks on a call button from an automated call extension or a message button from an automated message extension.
+Exception: there's no charge for clicks on review extensions and seller ratings extensions (but clicks on the ads themselves are charged as usual).

 Automated extensions are compatible with campaigns and ad groups that also use manual extensions.
 We recommend that you use all manual extensions that fit your business.
 To learn more, head to About extensions.